CDC NSW: Westbus

 Westbus was a bus operator who operated bus services in Western Sydney.
 It was one of the first companies to be bought by ComfortDelGro Cabcharge in 2005.
 Until its cessation, Westbus' services were part of Sydney Bus Regions 1 and 3.
 In 2012, these regions were put out to tender by Transport for NSW.
-Westbus' bids to retain both regions were not successful, with the Region 1 services operating out of St Marys and Windsor passing to Busways, while the Region 3 services operated by Bonnyrigg and Girraween passing to Transit Systems Sydney, both in October 2013.
+Westbus' bids to retain both regions were not successful, with the Region 1 services operating out of St Marys and Windsor passing to Busways, while the Region 3 services operated by Bonnyrigg and Girraween passing to Transit Systems, both in October 2013.
 As a result, Westbus ceased to operate routes, with remaining bus fleet transferred to other ComfortDelGro Cabcharge subsidiaries.